Contacts Guide

 Mobile Phone

-This is a very important field because the Guest record does not contain a mobile phone number.
-So any SMS alerts sent to Guest members are linked to their mobile phone.
-This is by design, because generally people only have one mobile phone number so it makes sense to store this in the Contact record.
+This is an important field because the Worker record does not contain a mobile phone number.
+So any SMS alerts or updates sent to Workers are linked to their mobile phone contained in their Contact record.

 Phone